LiJonSeowDev/BatchDeleteScript/README.md

 # BatchDeleteScript
 Simple batch script for windows to delete files.

-Put your 'deleteList.txt' in the same directory as the src_folder.
+Put your 'deletefiles.txt' in the same directory as the src_folder.
 Run the bat file.